krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

     with our backend
 ```

 All this leads to managing two states instead of one.
-There are number of cases where we may increase the complexity of our app.
 What if the `Store` changes its value based on other actions in the system.
-We have to propagate that change to the `Switcher`.
+We have to propagate that change to the `Switcher` and we increase the complexity of our app.

 One-way direction data flow solves this problem.
 It eliminates the multiple states and deals with only one which is usually inside the store.
 To achieve that we have to tweak our `Store` object a little bit.
 We need logic that allows us to subscribe for changes: